TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ## Terminologies

-#### Cluster
-A Kubernetes cluster is a set of nodes that runs containerized applications.
+* **Cluster:** A Kubernetes cluster is a set of nodes that runs containerized applications.
 This cluster can run containers across multiple machines.

-#### Namespace
-In a cluster, namespace enables to provide isolated groups of resources.
+* **Namespace:** In a cluster, namespace enables to provide isolated groups of resources.
 A cluster may contain multiple namespaces.

-#### Pod
-This is the smallest object in Kubernetes.
+* **Pod**: This is the smallest object in Kubernetes.
 Pods will be deployed in a single node and it runs applications in a set of 1 or more containers.

-#### Service
-A service is a REST object in Kubernetes.
+* **Service**: A service is a REST object in Kubernetes.
 It is an abstract way to expose an application as a network service.

-#### Route
-Route in kubernetes, exposes the kubernetes service at a host name, so the users can access the applicaiton using this host name.
+* **Route**: Route in kubernetes, exposes the kubernetes service at a host name, so the users can access the applicaiton using this host name.

 ## Project Goal